 When the heat of the summer months fade and change to cooler autumn days, it’s again time to spend some of my days hiking and exploring with others and enjoying more of the wonders and magic of the island of Crete.
+Visit Crete and experience all and more that the island has to offer.
+Find a choice of accommodation in Chania Old town here.

 It’s a late October grey overcast autumn day; with sprinkles of light rain.
 However, the weather certainly didn’t dampen our joy of learning and experiencing more of Crete’s ancient history.